Get all the latest Airbnb data for Lithuania

 Is short-term renting allowed in Lithuania in 2026?

-The main legal framework governing short-term rentals in Lithuania is the Law on Tourism, which classifies anyone offering paid short-term accommodation to guests as an accommodation service provider.
+The main legal framework is Lithuania’s Law on Tourism, which defines accommodation service as an economic activity that provides overnight accommodation and hygiene needs.

 For a more general view, you can read our article detailing what exactly foreigners can own and buy in Lithuania.